DBMaestroDev/example-ado-pipelines/README.md

 This creates the orchestrator pipeline in the same `dbmsc`/`Example` project as pipelines 59 and 60.

-## 9. Grant permissions to queue pipelines 59 and 60
+## 9. Grant permissions to queue the build and upgrade pipelines (59 and 60 in this example)

 The orchestrator runs as the project's build service identity (e.g. `Example Build Service (dbmsc)` — the exact name follows the pattern `<project> Build Service (<org>)`), which needs explicit rights on both target pipelines to queue them with custom parameters.
 Without this, runs fail with `TF215106` access-denied errors.